 The Village has been home to New York University since 1831.
 It developed a reputation as a haven for artists and bohemians, even though world-class wealth also lived along Fifth Avenue.
 Today, Greenwich Village is a place where you can find something for everyone.

-Greenwich Village proper is found to the east of 7th Avenue and west of Broadway, roughly centered around New York University and Washington Square Park.
-In addition to NYU, the Village is also home to the New School, another elite, private research university.
-Progressive and artistic minds have been drawn to these campuses for nearly two centuries, leaving a lasting impression on the neighborhood’s character.
+Greenwich Village is located to the east of 7th Avenue; north of Houston; south of 14th Street; and west of Broadway.
+It is roughly centered around New York University and Washington Square Park.
+In addition to NYU, the Village is also home to the New School, another elite and private research university, and the Parsons School of Design.